zpdsherlock/lighthouse/docs/variability.md

 | Client resource contention  | High   | LIKELY           | POSSIBLE           | UNLIKELY       |
 | Browser nondeterminism      | Medium | CERTAIN          | CERTAIN            | CERTAIN        |

 Below are more detailed descriptions of the sources of variance and the impact they have on the most likely combinations of Lighthouse runtime + environment.
-While applied throttling and simulated throttling approaches could be used in any of these three environments, the typical end user uses simulated throttling.
+While DevTools throttling and simulated throttling approaches could be used in any of these three environments, the typical end user uses simulated throttling.

 ### Page Nondeterminism